COSC3020/tsp-held-karp-noahvogt1/README.md

 reasoning, to this markdown file.

-The worst case asymptotic time complexity of my implimentation is $\Theta(n^2)$
+The worst case asymptotic time complexity of my implimentation is $\Theta(n^2*2^n)$
 with n being the number of cities.
-This is because I run a for loop that checks using each city as the start node.
-Then I call rec_hk which has a for loop that checks all the cities for a shortest path.
-This in the end gives us $\Theta(n^2)$.
+The first for loop provides an n complexity because we are checking all of the nodes as start nodes.
+Then the second loop in the recursive function does the same thing.
+The $2^n$  comes from the subset of cities.
+There are two options for each city, include it or don't.

-The worst case asymptotic memory complexity is also $n^2$ this is because I have to send a copy of the matrix through to the recursive function.
+The worst case asymptotic memory complexity is $n*2^n$.
+This is because at any given time we will have the number of subsets stored which is $2^n$.
+Then we will also store the resulting length for the prior cities as well which provides us with our extra n.